-Small Business Partnerships with Henry Lopez & David Begin
+Small Business Partnerships with Henry Lopez & David Begin.

 What makes for a great partnership in small business?
 Henry and David share their thoughts and opinions on how and why they have chosen to partner on their various small business ventures.
 Trust and respect are at the core of a successful small business partnership, and an upfront understanding of the differences between a partner and an investor are also critical.
 Are you best suited to work in a partnership, or by yourself?
-Henry Lopez and David Begin help you answer this important question as they discuss partnerships in this episode.
+Henry Lopez and David Begin help you answer this important question as they discuss small business partnerships on this episode.

 Henry Lopez and David Begin met each other while working for the same technology company in 1991.
 They have remained friends since then, and have partnered on various small business ventures including iTopIt (a self-serve frozen deserts restaurant they owned for 10 years and sold in 2021), and Wild Blue Car Wash (an exterior express car wash business they sold in 2019).

 Learn more about the next Business Partnership Online Workshop.

 - Memo of Understanding for Business Partnership – Business Partnership Checklist

 Want to learn more about business partnerships?
 We have released a series of episodes on this topic and you can find them on our Business Partnership Episodes archive page.

 You can find all previous episodes of The How of Business podcast, the podcast for small business owners and entrepreneurs, on the Archives page.

 Frequently Asked Questions: